Fans Should Boycott NFL Games Over National Anthem Protests, Trump Says

 “Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘get that son of a bitch off the field right now, he’s fired?’”
 Trump said.

-The majority of players protesting during games have been players of color, using their platforms in an attempt to highlight racial injustice.
+The majority of players protesting during games have been players of color, using their platforms in an attempt to highlight racial injustice and police brutality.

 This isn’t the first time Trump has taken shots at Kaepernick.
 Trump has tweeted a few times about the athlete and even took credit for Kaepernick’s inability to get a job in the league after his protests.